Hornbill-Docs/hdoc-guide/hdoc-guide/hdocbook/document-redirects.md

     - HTTP response code 301: Moved permanently - The requested page has moved to a new URL
     - HTTP response code 308: Permanent redirect - 	The requested page has moved permanently to a new URL
     - HTTP response code 410: Gone - The requested page is no longer available
 - `skip_location_validation`: A boolean value (true/false).
-If supplied with a value of `true`, and a loction has been provided, then the URL will not be validated by `hdoc validate` or `hdoc build`.
+If supplied with a value of `true`, and a location has been provided, then the URL will not be validated by `hdoc validate` or `hdoc build`.
 Particularly useful when moving content between internal books where we can't reliably  validate the location

 Here is an example of the project file: